learn-co-curriculum/oo-neopet-html-generator/README.md

 #### Models

-In Neopets, there are users, items, and neopets:
+On [neopets.com](http://www.neopets.com/), there are users, items, and neopets:
 * Items are the simplest and just have a type.
 * Users have have a name, neopoints (which are treated like currency), neopets, and items.
 * Neopets also can have items, like users.
 They also have a name, a species, strength, defence, movement, and moods.

 #### Methods

-Some basic things that users can do on neopets is buy more pets, buy more items, sell pets, feed pets, and give items to pets (kinda like giving them presents).
+Some basic things that users can do on [neopets.com](http://www.neopets.com/) is buy more pets, buy more items, sell pets, feed pets, and give items to pets (kinda like giving them presents).

 #### HTML Generator